What to Do About Those Old Pipes in Your House

 What to Do with Old Pipes in Your House

-Once your plumber performs an inspection of your pipes, they may suggest replacing one pipe section or the entire system.
+Once your plumber inspects your old pipes, they may suggest replacing one pipe section or the entire system.
 While age is a factor, poor maintenance, and hard water also play a role in how long pipes last.

 If you have galvanized pipes, especially if there’s a chance they were ever connected to lead service lines, your plumber may recommend replacement.

-Cast iron pipes don’t pose health concerns such as the worry about lead leaching into your water.
+Unlike lead pipes, cast iron doesn’t pose any inherent threats to your health.
 However, when cast iron comes to the end of its lifespan, it’s susceptible to rust and other damage.

 When you notice the following issues, it’s time to consider pipe repair or replacement:

 Another sign of a pipe problem is an unusually healthy lawn.
 Sewage, while not good for humans, makes a great lawn fertilizer.
-If you notice an area that's more green than others, you may have a cracked pipe.
+If you notice an area that's greener than others, you may have a cracked pipe.

 How to Care for Old Water Pipes

-Maybe you’re not ready to tackle a complete repipe of your plumbing system.
-You can take measures to extend the life of your pipes.
+Maybe you’re not ready to tackle a complete replacement of your plumbing system.
+Instead, you can take measures to extend the life of your old pipes.

 First, be careful about what you put down the drain.